 Medical Equity is founded on the principle that health inequity disproportionately affects disadvantaged populations.
 The effects of health disparities are well documented.
 Unfortunately, however, there are gaps in our understanding of the scope of these issues.
 This limits the potential for community initiatives to have their intended effects.
 Because of this, our Health Equity Research Conference is dedicated to promoting health equity through discussion.
-Towards that end, this year's conference focuses on the impact of discrimination on health.
+Towards that end, this year's conference focuses on the social determinants of health.

 Both graduate and undergraduate students alike are welcomed to present their research in all related fields.
 This symposium celebrates student achievement in research.
 We will educate students about the different career paths they can take to address health inequity in their respective communities.
 Moreover, it will serve to educate the public about health disparities and connect interested students to researchers and professors so that they can conduct research themselves.